 Lesbian, gay, and bisexual (LGB) Coloradans navigate the same health care system as straight Coloradans — but they encounter unique obstacles to getting care, according to new data.

 The 2017 Colorado Health Access Survey (CHAS) shows improvement in some areas for the state’s LGB residents.
 The percentage without health insurance has dropped by more than half in the past four years, for example.
 And LGB residents are more likely to see a doctor for preventive visits than straight Coloradans.

 But large challenges remain, particularly in mental health.
 LGB Coloradans report much higher rates of poor mental health than their straight counterparts, and are less likely to access the mental health care they need.

 Colorado banned insurance discrimination based on sexual orientation five years ago.
-The Colorado Division of Insurance announced in March 2013 that health insurance plans in Colorado couldn’t deny access to coverage or charge higher premiums based on sexual orientation or sexual identity, including being transgender.
+The Colorado Division of Insurance announced in March 2013 that health insurance plans in Colorado couldn’t deny access to coverage or charge higher premiums based on sexual orientation or gender identity, including being transgender.

 The Affordable Care Act (ACA) has mandated similar protections for people who identify as lesbian, gay, bisexual or transgender (LGBT) since January 2014.

 Those policy changes, along with expanded Medicaid eligibility under the ACA, have made a difference.
 Now, 91.4 percent of LGB Coloradans are insured, just 1.3 percentage points lower than the 92.7 percent of straight Coloradans with health insurance.

 In fact, the percentage of uninsured adult LGB Coloradans has been cut by more than half — dropping from 21.2 percent in 2013 to 8.6 percent in 2017.
 (See Figure 1.)
 That means an estimated 17,000 members of the LGB community gained insurance over that time.